aseyq/reciprocity_under_conflict/README.md

 python3 simulate.py
 ```

-6- Combine CSV files created by the simulation
+6- Combine CSV files created by the simulation (might take a couple of minutes)

 ```
 cd code/analysis